ShubhJaroria/grammar-error-corrector/README.md

 ## Model

 The dataset is not very large but it is sufficient enough that I can take advantage of a pre-trained T5-small model, and finetune it for my dataset.
 It's trained for 3 epochs with a batch size of 8, and an adaptive learning rate.
+A context size (max length) of 64 is chosen after analyzing the mean and std. dev of the input token lengths.
 Since I have not added any layers to the architecture, and my dataset is quite small, I did not train it for very long.

 ## Evaluation